-- If the application is determined complete by Planning staff within the 30 day review period, a staff recommendation is prepared and a public hearing before the Zoning Administrator is scheduled for the next regularly scheduled meeting, while ensuring public noticing requirements are met.
+- If the application is determined completely by Planning staff within the 30-day review period, a staff recommendation is prepared and a public hearing before the Zoning Administrator is scheduled for the next regularly scheduled meeting, while ensuring public noticing requirements are met.
 If a Negative Declaration or Environmental Impact Report is required as part of the staff recommendation, processing time may be as long as four to six months.

-- At the public hearing, the Zoning Administrator will make a decision on the project, which may entail approval, conditional approval, or denial.
-Prior to the Zoning Administrator making a decision on the project at the public hearing, the project applicant (and/or representative of the project applicant) and the public will have an opportunity to comment on the project.
+- At the public hearing, the Zoning Administrator will decide on the project, which may entail approval, conditional approval, or denial.
+Before the Zoning Administrator decides on the project at the public hearing, the project applicant (and/or representative of the project applicant) and the public will have an opportunity to comment on the project.

 Decisions of the Zoning Administrator are appealable to the Plumas County Board of Supervisors.
 Appeals of the Zoning Administrator’s decision must be filed within 10 days from the date of the decision to be considered by the Board of Supervisors.